fjovanovic/Blockchain-Info-Discord-Bot/README.md

-# Discord Crypto Tracker Bot
+# Blockchain Info Discord Bot
-Discord bot written in [Python](https://www.python.org/) using [discord.py](https://discordpy.readthedocs.io/en/stable/) for tracking information about the cryptocurrencies
+Discord bot written in [Python](https://www.python.org/) using [discord.py](https://discordpy.readthedocs.io/en/stable/) for tracking information on blockchain

 API from [CoinGecko](https://www.coingecko.com/en/api/documentation) was used to fetch the data